pact-foundation/roadmap/rfc/0000-configuration-and-shared-files.md

 The TOML configuration file _must_ be organised into sections (or tables) to group configuration data.
 Top-level configuration data _must not_ be allowed.

+Keys should be in lowercase, and use hyphens (`-`) to separate words.
+This is to ensure a consistent experience across the Pact ecosystem.

 The following tables are proposed:

 - `pact`